obsidianmd/obsidian-help/en/Advanced topics/Insider builds.md

 Before reporting an issue or submitting a feature request, please visit [the list of known issues on our forum](https://forum.obsidian.md/t/list-of-known-issues/14286) to see what's already known and on the roadmap.

-The current group being rolled out can access the `#insider-mobile` channel on Discord as well as the new Mobile category on the forum.

 To keep track of bug reports and feature requests, please direct them to the forum as usual.
 Thank you for trying out our beta!